Preprocessing#

 • defective_pixel_array (numpy.ndarray | tuple): If a defective-pixel file is present, an (N, 2) integer array of (detector_row_idx, detector_channel_idx) pairs; otherwise an empty tuple ().

-Compute sinogram and parameters from txrm file generated by a Zeiss Versa scanner.
+Compute sinogram and parameters from txrm file generated by a Zeiss Ultra or Versa scanner.
+The Ultra scanner is treated as parallel-beam, and the Versa scanner is treated as cone-beam.

 Thanks to contributions of Amir Koushyar Ziabari of Oak Ridge National Laboratory (ORNL).
 Portions of this code are adapted from the DXchange library: data-exchange/dxchange